Quantum Portfolio Optimization: An Extensive Benchmark: Classical Solution Time for Different Variants

-The average solving times are visualized in Figure~\ref{fig:solution_times}.
-First, we observe that Gurobi solves the problems considerably faster than the open-source solver SCIP, with a speed-up factor of over $1,000$ for large problem instances with $n=1,000$ assets.
+First, we observe that Gurobi solves most of the problems in less than one second and thus is considerably faster than the open-source solver SCIP, with a speed-up factor of over $1,000$ for large problem instances with $n=1,000$ assets.
+The speed-up can be partly be explained by the fact that Gurobi detects the convexity of the problem and consequently solves it using the Barrier algorithm, a polynomial-time interior-point method.
+In contrast, SCIP relies on outer approximation with spatial branching, which is a method for general, non-convex QPs and has exponential worst case running time.

 Second, the influence of the duality gap on the solving time is larger for SCIP than for Gurobi.

 Third, the Model~\hyperlink{eq:min_vola}{\text{MinVola}} takes the longest time to be solved in each of the four solver-gap configurations.
 Thus, \hyperlink{eq:min_vola}{\text{MinVola}} is the most promising variant for a potential quantum speedup.
 Consequently, in the following we focus on the~\hyperlink{eq:min_vola}{\text{MinVola}} variant that minimizes volatility while still maintaining a certain portfolio return level.